 Losing your Grandpa is always tough, and you might struggle to find a way of expressing yourself.
 Making a funeral playlist for your grandpa could be your way of showing what he meant to you while also showing those in attendance, the kind of person he was.

-When choosing funeral songs to include in the playlist for your grandpa, it’s important to keep in mind that the song selections should be in accordance with his tastes, rather than just playing popular songs.
+When choosing the funeral songs for grandpa to include in your playlist for a funeral or memorial service, it’s important to keep in mind that the song selections should be in accordance with his tastes, rather than just playing popular songs.
 If there were any songs that were precious to him or describe him, be sure to include them in your playlist.

 But with the vast variety of songs that exist, coming up with a mere 10 or 20 songs can seem like a daunting task.
 Which songs to include?
 Which ones would be apt?
 Well luckily for you, we’ve made a list of the 24 greatest funeral songs for grandpa.